Loading…

 The terms and conditions will be commercial in nature.
 The key terms are provided below:

-- Restrictions – the borrower will be subject to certain operating requirements while the loan is outstanding including: (i) prohibitions on dividends, capital distributions and share repurchases; (ii) executive compensation restrictions for named executive officers; and (iii) restrictions on transferring equipment, assets, employees, production or operations outside of Canada.
+• Restrictions– the borrower will be subject to certain operating requirements while the loan is outstanding including: (i) prohibitions on dividends, capital distributions and share repurchases; (ii) executive compensation restrictions for named executive officers; and (iii) restrictions on transferring equipment, assets, employees, production or operations outside of Canada.

 How will CEEFC be compensated?

-The LETL facility is designed to help Canadian companies, whilst also protecting the interests of Canadian taxpayers.
-In addition to the security interest on the secured facility and the interest rate charged on the unsecured facility, if the borrower is a Canadian public company (or the private subsidiary that is majority-owned by a public company), the borrower must grant warrants to CEEFC, with an option to purchase the borrower’s (or parent public company’s) common shares based on a meaningful proportion of the principal amount of the unsecured facility.
+• If the borrower is a Canadian public company (or a private subsidiary that is majority-owned by a public company, including foreign public companies whose shares are traded on certain recognized international exchanges), the borrower must grant warrants to CEEFC, with an option to purchase the borrower’s (or parent public company’s) common shares with an aggregate exercise price equal to 20% of the principal amount of the unsecured facility.
+One‑half of vested warrants will expire if the unsecured facility is repaid in full and terminated within 36 months of the initial advance.
 The warrants will enable CEEFC to share in the upside of the borrower’s recovery.
-These warrants may be settled with the borrower prior to being exercised, or sold to third party buyers after the loan is repaid.
-Borrowers without publicly traded shares will be required to provide CEEFC with compensation in the form of additional fees, at a level commensurate to the value of the warrants for public company borrowers.
+These warrants may be settled with the borrower prior to being exercised or sold to third party buyers after the loan is repaid.